Top 20 reports are updated annually. This post was updated on 10/3/2018.

-These days, innovation is what makes the big bucks.
+These days, innovation is what keeps businesses competitive.
 And most companies know that innovating starts with hiring smart, adaptable employees.

 If you’ve already set yourself up for success by hiring the brightest minds, you might be asking yourself, “What now?”

-To create this report, we evaluated the available features of a system, the cost of those standard features, and what actual users said about those systems in customer reviews, which came from our website and our sister companies’ sites, GetApp and Software Advice.
+To create this report, we evaluated the available features of a system, the cost of those standard features, and what actual users said about those systems in customer reviews, which are compiled from all three Gartner Digital Market sites: Capterra, GetApp, and Software Advice.

-For our analysis, we compiled a pricing scenario based on a “typical LMS buyer,” included below:
+For our analysis, we compiled a pricing scenario based on a typical LMS buyer:

 ABC organization has 500 learners who are expected to access the system once a month.
-They have created their own courses and will need to upload them to the system.
+The company has designed its own courses and will need to upload and create them in the system.
 They will have two administrators monitoring learner progress and course completion.
-They would like to use the system for at least two years and need as many of the features listed below as possible and as many of the following implementation, training and support resources as possible (video conferencing/webinar integration, permissions configuration, open API, customer alerts, videos, email/help desk, FAQ/knowledge base, demos, articles/training documents).
+They would like to use the system for at least two years and need as many of the features listed above as possible and as many of the following training and support resources as possible: user permissions configuration, API, training videos, articles/training documents, free demos, email/help desk, FAQ/knowledge base.

-The standard, expected features considered in this pricing scenario are included below.
+The standard features considered in this pricing scenario are:

 - Learner portal